BawCOS/Solution-Manual-CPS/docs/17-Estimation-Methods-Solutions.md

 ### Problem 4

-\indent 4.
 It is mathematically difficult to determine if the estimators found in questions 2 and 3 are unbiased.
 Since the sample mean is in the denominator; mathematically we may have to work with the joint pdf.
 So instead, use simulation to get an sense of whether the method of moments estimator for the exponential distribution is unbaised.

 We need to sample data from an exponential and then compare the the reciprocal of the mean to the parameter.